 - In addition, a participant may act as chair, discussant, or co-author in one further presentation.

 - Alternatively, participants may act as first author/presenter in one presentation, and chair, discussant, or co-author in a maximum of two other

 - All proposals must present or interpret original work otherwise yet unavailable.

 - The language of the GLOCAL AFALA 2023 is English.
 However, abstracts may be submitted in any language, but together with an English translation.

 - Presenters can present in any language, but must prepare an English translation for the presentation.

 - The GLOCAL AFALA Committee will assign all relevant schedules to accepted individuals and groups.

-- Presenters must register and pay prior to April 15, 2022, to confirm their place at the GLOCAL AFALA 2022, and hence for their presentations to be confirmed in the program.
+- Presenters must register and pay prior to the dates stipulated, to confirm their place at the GLOCAL AFALA 2023, and hence to be confirmed in the program.